Home – Regulations Hub – EU Deforestation Regulation

 What Happens Next?

-Given that the twelve-month delay is still contingent on approval from the EU Parliament, Anthesis encourages companies to continue working towards compliance.
+The twelve month delay presents companies an opportunity to continue working towards compliance.
 Effective implementation involves establishing a supply chain monitoring system, improving transparency, and ensuring traceability to identify and address unsustainable business practices.
 Certifying organisations like the Forest Stewardship Council can assist companies in meeting the legislation’s requirements.

 Additional updates that may help companies in their transition pertain to the country benchmarking that will dictate the extent of due diligence required and the Information System that will house due diligence statements.
 The EU Commission is still developing the country benchmarks but has indicated that most countries will be classified as “low risk”.
 Products originating from low-risk origins require “simplified due diligence” wherein geolocation coordinates must be included within the due diligence statement, but a full risk assessment (to assess and mitigate risks) is not required unless there is a potential deforestation or legal compliance risk identified.